USRSE/usrse.github.io/pages/wg/outreach.md

-As Research Software Engineering is still a relatively new professional designation, the Outreach working group would like to broaden awareness of paths that lead to RSEs throughout colleges and high schools.
+As Research Software Engineering is still a relatively new professional designation, the Outreach working group would like to broaden awareness of paths that lead to RSEs throughout universities, colleges, and high schools.

 We aim to create connections with career counseling programs and provide resources about what RSEs are and how to become an RSE such that the younger generation is introduced to the concept sooner in their educational careers.

+# Member Employer Outreach and Advocacy

+Many US-RSE members' employers do not have a clear understanding of the RSE profession and a clear growth path for their employed RSEs.
+We hope to encourage outreach to member employers in order to broaden their understanding of RSE needs.